EmperorPinguin/Better-Units-and-Natural-Wonders/README.md

 Stone Works: can now also be built on Plains;
 Holy site: +3 Food with a certain Follower Belief;
 Landmark: +1 Culture after discovering Archaeology;
-Manufactury: +1 Production after discovering Industrialization
+Manufactory: +1 Production after discovering Industrialization